WildcatIP/other.js/CONTRIBUTING.md

 # Contributing

+Please note that this project is released with a [Contributor Code of Conduct](http://contributor-covenant.org/version/1/4/).
+By participating in this project you agree to abide by its terms.

 Interested in contributing to the other.js library itself?
 Read on.

 Or see how to [embed other.js](EMBEDDING.md) or [create a feature](https://apps.other.chat/docs/index.html).